Montana/travis-ibm-ppc64le-test/README.md

 - dpkg -l | grep toolchain
 - ls /etc/apt/sources.list.d/
 ```
-First lets print out some info of the kernel, look for something called tool chain, and then list some sources we are pulling from.
+First lets print out some info of the kernel, look for something called `toolchain`, and then list some sources we are pulling from.